AdobeDocs/experience-platform.en/help/destinations/destination-sdk/docs-framework/assets/yourdestination-template.md

 ## Data usage and governance {#data-usage-governance}

 All [!DNL Adobe Experience Platform] destinations are compliant with data usage policies when handling your data.
-For detailed information on how [!DNL Adobe Experience Platform] enforces data governance, read the [Data Governance overview](/help/data-governance/home.md).
+For detailed information on how [!DNL Adobe Experience Platform] enforces data governance, see the [Data Governance overview](/help/data-governance/home.md).

 ## Additional resources {#additional-resources}

-*You can provide further links to your product documentation or any other resources that you consider important for the customer to be successful.*
+*You can provide further links to your product documentation or any other resources you consider important for the customer to be successful.*